Hint: don’t get stung by your own emotions

 Jealousy is an anticipatory emotion as Ralph Hupka said.
 “Jealousy causes us to take precautionary measures.
 Should those fail and the partner has an affair, the new situation arouses anger, depression, and disappointment.” the Professor of Psychology at California State University added.

-Jealousy and envy are natural instincts.
-However, you can manage how you react.
+Jealousy and envy are natural instincts that we must avoid.
+You can’t control your emotions, but you can manage how you react.
 Both emotions mask other feelings that can become lethal.
 They hide our insecurity, shame, or need to possess — they feed our inner-critic making us feel worthless.

 Envy is a reaction to lacking something; Jealousy is a reaction to the threat of losing something or someone.